cya-n/mappack-maker/README.md

 Relatively easy to use mappack maker, it takes in Beatmap IDs and downloads the maps via https://kitsu.moe/ and zip the mappack

 ## Getting Started

+Get the newest release from [releases!](https://github.com/CyanOwO/mappack-maker/releases)

+**Note: if you want to run the program without downloading the exe, please follow the steps mentioned below**

 ### Prerequisites
 Python 3
 ### Installing